 This article was published in Australian Dictionary of Biography, Volume 9, (MUP), 1983

-Alicia Mary Kelly (1885?-1942), nurse, was born in Mayo, Ireland, daughter of Richard Kelly, farmer, and his wife Jane, née Bell.
+Alicia Mary Kelly (1874-1942), nurse, was born on 16 September 1874 at Galway, Ireland, daughter of Richard Kelly, farmer, and his wife Bridget Jane, née Bell.
 Nothing is known of her childhood or migration.
 She completed nursing training at the (Royal) Melbourne Hospital in 1910, nursed at the Eye and Ear Hospital, then worked at a private hospital run by Dr Kent Hughes.

 On 29 March 1915, aged 29, Alicia Kelly enlisted as a staff nurse in the Australian Army Nursing Service, Australian Imperial Force, giving her mother, who lived at Mount Dandenong, as next-of-kin.
 In April she embarked from Sydney with reinforcements for the 1st Australian General Hospital and reached Egypt in time to receive the thousands of wounded who poured into the hospital after the landing at Gallipoli.
 From 28 August until the evacuation of Gallipoli she made at least two trips on Euripides, transporting severely wounded men home to Australia.
 Her feelings about this sudden introduction to mass human destruction remain unknown, Alicia having been quiet and retiring by nature.
 In April 1916 she was posted to France with the 1st A.G.H. and served with it until December when she joined the 29th Casualty Clearing Station, Rouen.
 On 3 April 1917 she was promoted sister, and on 31 July was transferred to the 3rd Australian C.C.S.; while there she became one of only seven Australian nurses to win the Military Medal.